 - In A Song of Ice and Fire:

 - Aerys I, who died about 77 years before this story, apparently never consummated his marriage with his wife.
 It was said "Aerys would sooner bring a book to his bed rather than his wife".
-This meant when he died the Iron Throne passed to his brother Maekar.
+Unfortunately this was especially problematic as it meant people were losing their faith in the monarchy during a time when the realm was under serious threat from Aerys' cousins, the Blackfyres, who considered their claim to the throne better.
+Aerys' lack of children meant when he died the Iron Throne passed to his brother Maekar, who had fathered six children.

 Live Action TV